I remember the first time I received Holy Communion.

 I remember feeling the feelings of a song I had long sung.
 My heart was filled with the tension of fear and fear relieved the whole time, which is exactly how grace feels and perhaps why it feels amazing.
 The priest made his way along the altar eventually arriving in my space.
 It however felt as though I had arrived in his space, or at least Someone else’s space.
 I can understand why some people take off their shoes in holy spaces.
 Its because it feels like inhabiting Someone Else’s shoes.

-The wine was so bitter, probably because I had never tasted wine or more probably because that is exactly how blood tastes.
-But this new wine has never ceased to linger in my memory like only the best wines linger.
+The wafer tasted like cardboard and had a similar texture too.
+The wine was so bitter, probably because I had never tasted wine or more probably because the priest said it was blood.
+(No wonder we were Quakers.)
+But this wine has never ceased to linger in my memory like only the best wines linger.
 And it lingers sweetly.
 It is a favorite memory of mine.
-Maybe it was the strangeness of it all, the beauty of the cathedral, the fact that I was with my dad—I loved being with my dad—and with this priest—I also apparently loved being with this priest; whatever it was, it was real like lead and sweet like my mother’s love, and I wouldn’t trade the memory of it for all the cathedrals in Rome.
+Maybe it was the strangeness of it all, the beauty of the cathedral, the fact that I was with my dad—I loved being with my dad—or with this priest—he really was fatherly in his own right.
+Whatever it was, it was real like a rock and sweet like my mother’s love, and I wouldn’t trade the memory of it for all the cathedrals in Rome.

 During the sermon, Kezek would not sit still, so I made paper airplanes to keep him busy.
 By the end of the sermon we had an entire fleet.
 John had asked a couple of us to serve Communion before the sermon, so after he finished Meredith and I proceeded to the front.
 Megan and Kezek got in line.
 Megan guardrailed Kezek forward.
 When he arrived at the front, Meredith knelt down, extended the loaf toward him and said, “The body of Christ, broken for you.”
 He reached out and grabbed a piece as though he were entitled to do so.
 He seemed to know exactly what to do according to the protocol of an open Table, according to some unspoken but known Rule of some unseen but present House.

 He then took a couple lateral steps toward me.
 I knelt, extended the cup, and said, “The blood of Christ, shed for you, Kezek.”
-He looked at me I swear with a new set of eyes—like I was the same old father but also someone brand new—dipped the bread in the cup, put it in his mouth, took a few more steps and knelt down on the altar.
+He looked at me I swear with a new set of eyes—like I was the same old father but also someone brand new—dipped the bread in the cup, put it in his mouth, took a few more steps and, without instruction, knelt down on the altar (even though most in line were going straight back to their seats after receiving the elements).
 He knelt there like it was exactly where he belonged.
-He miraculously stayed still for about three seconds while the King of the Universe tore an infinite wound in space and time and flooded the heart of a child with grace upon grace.
-I don’t know if that second miracle actually happened, but I think it did, and it is in any case the best explanation for the first miracle of Kezek staying still for three seconds.
+He miraculously stayed still for about ten seconds while the King of the Universe tore an infinite wound in space and time and flooded the heart of a child with grace upon grace.
+I don’t know if that second miracle actually happened, but I think it did, and it is in any case the best explanation for the first miracle of Kezek staying still for ten seconds.
 And in a certain sense, it is the only thing I really know that happened last night.
 And it was a miracle.

 The reason last night will exist in my memory as one of the most important moments in my life is because last night I learned that leading children into the kingdom of God is the way God uses children to lead adults into the kingdom of his beloved Son.
 Last night I grew up and became a priest.
 But then I learned how to become a child by watching my child enter the kingdom and remembering what it was like to receive the kingdom as though I were entitled to it, by grabbing it as though it were already mine.
 Last night I remembered that in Christ the whole kingdom is already mine, because it is always already His.